BlythMeister/blyth.me.uk/donations/index.md

 * Donations are a great way to sponsor future development on existing or new products.
 * Donations help with the ongoing running costs of existing platforms.
+* Donations means that I know who my users are so can keep you informed of updates.
 * Most of the software I publish is completely free to use but has taken a lot of time to create. - A small "thank you" donation for a cup of coffee goes a long way :)

+### Donations Not Licences

+The donation model offered by my software is not an offer of lifetime support for your single donation.